zipvilization/Zipvilization/index.md

 For Zipvilization, that beginning is [Genesis](/genesis/).

-Genesis begins when the SOLUM economy and its initial Pool become active and independent participants can begin interacting with the system.
+Genesis begins when the official SOLUM economy and its initial Pool become active and independent participants can begin interacting with the system.

 The documented [Total Supply](/smart-contract/supply/) is: